The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Introduction

 \section{Introduction}

 Multi-microphone signal processing is becoming essential for an increasing number of room acoustics applications, ranging from telepresence, virtual room navigation, sound-zoning and spatial audio reproduction, to assistive hearing for hearing impaired people and robot audition.
 These applications inherently involve dynamic acoustic scenes in which both listeners (microphones) and emitters (sound sources) are free to move in the environment, usually being a room.
-In this context, several challenges arise, including room parameter estimation~\cite{macwilliamStatespaceEstimationSpatially2024}, sound source localization and tracking~\cite{diaz-guerraRobustSoundSource2021}, auralization~\cite{aliSource-timeDominantModeling2025}, speech enhancement~\cite{quanMultichannelLongTermStreaming2024}, echo cancellation~\cite{nophut2024velocity-controlled} and sound field interpolation~\cite{katzbergCompressedSensingFramework2018}.
+In this context, several challenges arise, including room parameter estimation~\cite{macwilliamStatespaceEstimationSpatially2024}, sound source localization and tracking~\cite{diaz-guerraRobustSoundSource2021}, auralization~\cite{aliSource-timeDominantModeling2025}, speech enhancement~\cite{quanMultichannelLongTermStreaming2024}, echo cancellation~\cite{nophut2024velocity-controlled} and sound field \revTwo{estimation~\cite{katzbergCompressedSensingFramework2018}}. \revTwo{Broad data availability is a key requirement for developing and evaluating algorithms}, especially given the recent surge in machine and deep learning techniques that achieve state-of-the-art results when tackling the aforementioned challenges~\cite{vanWaterschootDeepDataDriven2025,diaz-guerraRobustSoundSource2021,quanMultichannelLongTermStreaming2024,zhengBATLearningReason2024,heDeepNeuralRoom2024}. \revTwo{Room acoustics research involves both stationary scenes, where sources and microphones are in fixed positions within a room, or dynamic scenes, where they are free to move in the space.}